ChaosDynamix/Arcadia/README.md

 <div align="center">
 	<h2>Changelog</h2>
-	<p>All the files changes related to the guide are logged in the with normal commits.
-All the guide commits are logged in the wiki history.
+	<p>All the files modifications are logged in the code commits.
+All the guide modifications are logged in the wiki history.
 	</p>
 	<p>
 		<a href="https://github.com/ChaosDynamix/Andromeda/commits/master">